-The Basic MCSAP Grant supports salaries and fringe benefits for five (5) of the Troop G Troopers and three (3) civilians dedicated 100% to the program.
-The eight (8) positions include: three (3) Sergeants responsible for supervising all motor carrier certified Troopers, data collection and analysis, responding to Data Q's, conducting inspections, safety audits, and carrying out MCSAP administrative tasks; two (2) Troopers that conduct roadside inspections, size and weight, and enforcement; and a Program Specialist III and two Program Assistants assigned to write, manage and administer the grant award, reports, data collection, clerical tasks, etc.
+The Basic MCSAP Grant supports salaries and fringe benefits for five (5) of the Troop G troopers and three (3) two (2) civilians dedicated 100% to the program.
+The eight (8) seven (7) full time positions include: three (3) Sergeants responsible for supervising all motor carrier certified troopers, data collection and analysis, responding to Data Q's, conducting inspections, safety audits, and carrying out MCSAP administrative tasks; two (2) troopers that conduct roadside inspections, size and weight, and enforcement; a Program Specialist III and two Program Assistants assigned to write, manage and administer the grant award, reports, data collection, clerical tasks, etc. The Program Specialist III is now a part time position assigned to write, manage, and administer the grant award and complete reports and funded by MCSAP.

-In addition to the five (5) MCSAP funded Troopers, there are 17 other Troopers assigned to the Motor Carrier Enforcement Unit (MCEU) within Troop G having the primary responsibility of conducting roadside inspections and enforcing laws pertaining to commercial vehicle safety and hazardous materials.
-The remaining 25 Troopers in Troop G, while conducting inspections part time, also enforce the New Hampshire Motor Vehicle and Criminal Code, laws and regulations governing registration, state inspection, pupil transportation, Driver Education, size and weight, overdimensional loads, dyed fuel violations, and IFTA.
+In addition to the five (5) MCSAP funded troopers, there are 47-six (6) other full time troopers assigned to the Motor Carrier Enforcement Unit (MCEU) within Troop G having the primary responsibility of conducting roadside inspections and enforcing laws pertaining to commercial vehicle safety and hazardous materials.
+The remaining 25 17 full time troopers in Troop G, while conducting inspections part time, also enforce the New Hampshire Motor Vehicle and Criminal Code, laws and regulations governing registration, state inspection, pupil transportation, Driver Education, size and weight, over-dimensional loads, dyed fuel violations, and IFTA.
 The time devoted to MCSAP eligible inspection activities by these full time and part time inspectors (as tracked) is either charged to the grant or used to meet our MOE requirement.

-Of the 42 Troopers currently certified to conduct Level 1 inspections; the following have additional certifications:
+Of the 47 31 troopers currently certified to conduct Level 1 inspections; the following have additional certifications:

-- 16 are certified to conduct hazardous materials inspections - 13 are certified to conduct cargo tank inspections - 12 are certified to conduct passenger carrier inspections - 1 is certified to conduct Level VI Highway route controlled radioactive material inspections - 3 are certified to conduct Crash Analysis Reconstruction
+- 16 9 are certified to conduct hazardous materials inspections - 13 6 are certified to conduct cargo tank inspections - 12 5 are certified to conduct passenger carrier inspections - 4 2 are certified to conduct Level VI Highway route controlled radioactive material inspections - 2 have completed the Enhanced Post Collision Inspection training

-New Hampshire utilizes a hard match to fulfill the 15% matching requirement for MCSAP funding which is obtained through our state highway fund.
+New Hampshire utilizes a hard match to fulfill the 45% 5% matching requirement for MCSAP funding which is obtained through our state highway fund.
 The NH Highway fund provides the source of funding for the MCSAP Maintenance of Effort requirements such as salary and fringe benefit costs, vehicle and equipment costs, and supplies.